Women in the Middle Ages: High Middle Ages (1000–1300)

 By the end of the tenth century, Christianity had reached most corners of the European world.
 Al-Andalus, the region which became modern-day Spain and Portugal, was still largely Islamic, and the Norse countries, while in contact with Christianity, were still undergoing conversion.
 There is more evidence of Jewish communities being established in towns and cities throughout central Europe.
 Historians also have more evidence of women (and in general) and how they interacted with the world around them beginning in the High Middle Ages.

 Developments within the Christian Church during the eleventh and twelfth centuries impacted women in Western Europe, both religious and secular.
 The Gregorian Reforms heavily restricted clerical marriage, which in turn affected a number of women who had previously held positions as priest's wives.
 The Reforms entailed a restructuring of the monastic system which largely excluded women, creating zones that were male only.
 Moreover, the Reforms triggered a type of repression in which celibacy was a marker of ritual purity distinguishing clerics from laypeople.
 Women's bodies in turn were viewed as inherently polluting.

 At the same time, however, there were aspects of Christianity that enabled female spiritual growth.
-For a brief moment, double monasteries again became popular, through which abbesses held spiritual and political power (for ex: Fontevraud Abbey).
+For a brief time, double monasteries again became popular, through which abbesses held spiritual and political power (for ex: Fontevraud Abbey).
 Herrad of Landsberg, Hildegard of Bingen, and Héloïse d'Argenteuil were influential abbesses and authors during this period.
 Hadewijch of Antwerp was a poet and mystic.